pcarrier/blog/posts/meta.md

 GitHub Actions are available on the `deploy` branch, largely unused.
 Usually much faster to deploy locally.

-Articles are written in Markdown, images are authored in high-res AVIF and made available in AVIF and JPEG in a variety of sizes.
+Posts are written in Markdown, images are authored in high-res AVIF and made available in AVIF and JPEG in a variety of sizes.

 An [index](/) lists all posts, its [JSON Feed](https://www.jsonfeed.org/) provides the last 10 posts to feed readers.